 - fever, chills, body aches, flu symptoms;

 - uneven heartbeats.

 - back pain;

 - unusual or unpleasant taste in your mouth;

 - upset stomach, belching; or

 What are the precautions when taking omega-3-acid ethyl esters (Lovaza)?

-Before taking omega-3 acid ethyl esters, tell your doctor or pharmacist if you are allergic to it; or to fish or soy products; or if you have any other allergies.
+Before taking omega-3 acid ethyl esters, tell your doctor or pharmacist if you are allergic to it; or to fish, or shellfish, or soy products; or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

 Before using this medication, tell your doctor or pharmacist your medical history, especially of: alcohol use, diabetes, liver disease, underactive thyroid (hypothyroidism).